elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 We've also introduced Bulk Rename.
 With this feature, you can select multiple files, secondary-click, and select "Rename…" to get an advanced bulk renaming dialog.
 This is an especially useful feature if you're working with a large collection of photos or spreadsheets or other kinds of files that you may want to rename by creation date or using another sequence or when you have to format a large number of files the same way.
 You can add automatically generated prefixes or suffixes to file names, as well as keeping, completely replacing, or partially replacing parts of the original file name.
 You'll see a preview of how files will be renamed as well as an indication of when file names would conflict or not be changed.

 Plus, you can now share files with other devices via Bluetooth.
 A new Bluetooth transfer dialog is available by secondary-clicking a file or selection of files and selecting "Send Files via Bluetooth" from the context menu.
+You can see ongoing transfers in the Bluetooth indicator.

 Lastly, the tab bar features improved animations, smoother drag-and-drop, and reorganized tab context menus, bringing it more in line with Web.
 The storage level bar in Properties dialogs will now change color depending on how full a drive is.
 And we've rewritten the way color tags are stored so that they are better preserved when restoring from the Trash.